hariroshan/elixir-erlang-system-design/README.md

 ### Using Mnesia for Database:

 Erlang has its own database called [Mnesia](https://www.erlang.org/doc/apps/mnesia/mnesia_chap1) ([Docs](https://www.erlang.org/doc/man/mnesia.html)).

+#### Features of Mnesia
+- A relational/object hybrid data model that is suitable for telecommunications applications.
+- A DBMS query language, Query List Comprehension (QLC) as an add-on library.
+- Persistence.
+Tables can be coherently kept on disc and in the main memory.
+- Replication.
+Tables can be replicated at several nodes.
+- Atomic transactions.
+A series of table manipulation operations can be grouped into a single atomic transaction.
+- Location transparency.
+Programs can be written without knowledge of the actual data location.
+- Extremely fast real-time data searches.
+- Schema manipulation routines.
+The DBMS can be reconfigured at runtime without stopping the system.

 Use it after reading the docs and knowing the advantages and disadvantages of it.
 Mnesia has a size limitation that table data can't be more than 2GB.
 If it exceeds, you need to fragment the table.

 > A concept of table fragmentation has been introduced to cope with large tables.
 The idea is to split a table into several manageable fragments.
 Each fragment is implemented as a first class Mnesia table and can be replicated, have indexes, and so on, as any other table.
 But the tables cannot have local_content or have the snmp connection activated.